 Plan your international relocation with the help of the removals experts

-For questions about the services we offer visit our main site or you can always call us at 020 3746 0584
+Contact UsFor questions about the services we offer visit our main site or you can always call us at 020 3746 0584

 How to become a resident of Montenegro

-An expat will be able to gain a residency permit in Montenegro based on two criteria.
+When moving to Montenegro from the UK an expat will be able to gain a residency permit in Montenegro based on two criteria.
 The first one is based on purchasing a property, while the second one is based on obtaining a work permit.
 On arrival, you will be issued a temporary residence permit, which is valid for 12 months.
 It can be renewed every year.

 For permanent residence approval, the foreign citizen needs to have spent over five years in the country with a temporary residence permit.
-Alternatively, the individual needs to have been married to a citizen of Montenegro for a period of over three years; the foreign citizen has origins in Montenegro or is a child or close relative of a citizen of Montenegro.
+Alternatively, the individual needs to have been married to a citizen of Montenegro for over three years; the foreign citizen has origins in Montenegro or is a child or close relative of a citizen of Montenegro.

 Working in Montenegro